-- 11. Run the code and show children that it is printing every number that it changes - 12.
-Have a look at the bottom left-hand corner of the screen as the timer counts.
-This is the Variable Watch window.
-It tells us what variables we have in our program and what they are doing.
-Variable Watches are common in programming environments to help programmers understand what the computer is doing and to debug their code if necessary. - 13.
-Here are some examples of variables in use in the guided activities, you could look at these as a class or ask children to try the activities: - the on/off state of a switch (see Switching Background lesson) - counting the number of swipes before changing a lamp into a genie (see Genie lesson) - the numbers changing in a timer (see Night and Day Gibbon lesson). - 14.
-Send children to computers to make their own timers.
-Once they have a working timer, they can experiment with number variables and see what they can make their programs do.
-For example, they could try to make counting machines that count up times tables. - 15.
-When they have had enough time experimenting with these, they can try the counting machines in Coding Principles and practise with number variables (on the 2Code main page in the section called Coding Principles).
+- 18. Here are some examples of variables in use in the guided activities, you could look at these as a class or ask children to try the activities: - the on/off state of a switch (see Switching Background Gibbon lesson) - counting the number of swipes before changing a lamp into a genie (see Gibbon Genie lesson) - the numbers changing in a timer (see Night and Day Gibbon lesson). - Send the rocket into space (see Gorilla lessons) - Catching Game (Gorilla) - Driving Game (Gorilla) - the counting machines in Coding Principles (on the 2Code main page in the section called Coding Principles).